thunderbird/webext-docs/messages.rst

       :name: [``skipTrash``]
       :type: (boolean)

-      If true, the message will be permanently deleted without warning the user.
-If false or not specified, it will be moved to the trash folder.
+      If true, the message will be deleted permanently, regardless of the account's deletion behavior settings.

 .. api-header::
    :label: Required permissions

    - :permission:`messagesRead`
-   - :permission:`messagesMove`
+   - :permission:`messagesDelete`

 .. _messages.archive: